peterzimon/docs-api/content/index.md

 `?key={key}`

 Content API keys can be obtained by creating a new `Custom Integration` under the **Integrations** screen in Ghost Admin.
 The key is provided to the API as a query parameter, and the Content API will only ever return public data.

 ![Get a Ghost Content API key](/images/apikey.png)

+Content API keys are safe for use in browsers and other insecure environments, as they purely provide access to public data.
+Sites in private mode should consider where they share any keys they create.

 ### Working Example